 Lucy named the organization Lucy's Love Bus because she wanted to deliver love, comfort and quality of life to children with cancer.
 She felt that cure was very important, but recognized that no one was addressing the immediate suffering that she and her friends faced every day.
 Lucy's primary concern was to deliver comfort... until a cure.
 Lucy passed away only six months later, but her legacy of care and compassion live on through Lucy's Love Bus.

 While we don't transport patients, or deliver services to their doorstep, there in fact a "Love Bus" to represent our organization.
-Our Love Bus is a 1970 Volkswagen Westfalia Bus that makes appearances at schools and events around Massachusetts to spread the word that we are helping kids battling cancer and life-threatening illness.
+Our Love Bus is a 1970 Volkswagen Westfalia Bus that is enjoying retirement in Maine.